Learn how to make a sourdough pizza crust with this homemade pizza dough recipe.

 But if you’re in a rush, don’t worry.
 My pizza crust recipe instructions show you how you can get this pizza into the oven in about 2 hours if you just can’t wait!

-Now Let’s Make Pizza
+Now Let’s Make the Sourdough Pizza

 Once you make and shape your dough—and I walk you through all the steps in my recipe video—you’re ready to top your pizza.
 Here’s when you can get creative with all the toppings you choose!